Answer the Call to Serve

 Relevant News and Blog Posts

-Support FSPA’s commitment to caring for the Earth by helping restore native ecosystems on FSPA grounds.
-This involves maintaining and improving the greenhouse and gardens, engaging the community in educational programs, and generally aiding FSPA ministries focused on integral ecology
+The Franciscan Sisters of Perpetual Adoration (FSPA) are seeking a Land Stewardship Assistant to help live out a commitment to care for Earth by restoring native ecosystems on the FSPA grounds, maintaining and improving the greenhouse and gardens, engaging the community in educational programs, and generally supporting FSPA ministries related to integral ecology.